 Andrew began his pilgrimage in Plymouth, Mass. where he was born.
 He came to saving faith in Christ at a young age when he heard a teaching on God's law and realized he was a hopeless sinner apart from grace.
 He read his first theological books in junior high (Mere Christianity by C.S.
 Lewis & R.C.
 Sproul’s Chosen By God), which reinforced a growing call to ministry.
-He earned a B.A. in Biblical Studies from Crandall University in Canada, studied literature and history as an associate student at Oxford University, and received his Master’s degree from Gordon-Conwell Theological Seminary, with additional study at Harvard University.
-His passions are biblical theology, music, literary criticism, and Near Eastern archaeology, having served as a docent at Harvard’s Semitic Museum.
-Andrew loves teaching and is an Adjunct Professor of Biblical Studies at Boston Baptist College.
-He has also contributed to a number of publications, including the The Gospel Coalition blog and the Encyclopedia of the Bible and Its Reception (Volume 8, de Gruyter, Berlin, 2014).
+He holds a B.A. in Biblical Studies from Crandall University in Canada, studied literature and history as an associate student at Oxford University, and received his Master’s degree from Gordon-Conwell Theological Seminary, with additional study at Harvard University.
+His passions are biblical theology, literary criticism, the Puritans, and Near Eastern archaeology, having served as a docent at Harvard’s Semitic Museum.
+Andrew loves teaching and serves as Adjunct Professor of Biblical Studies at Boston Baptist College.
+He has contributed articles at the The Gospel Coalition and in the Encyclopedia of the Bible and Its Reception.
 Andrew imported his best friend from Canada, an English lit major named Emily Dickinson (go figure), and brought her back to Massachusetts where they’re in love with their five children.
 “I pray that the gospel will drive us to live out our roles in God’s ancient and unfolding redemptive story, from New England to the ends of the earth.”